svangordon/atlas-v2/_episodes/02-atlas-statistics.md

 ~~~
 {:. .source}

-Using a country as the region for a reduction is not any different that using our custom geometry:
+Using a country as the region for a reduction is not any different than using our custom geometry:
 ~~~
 var regionalAreas = atlasV2_2013.reduceRegion({
     reducer: ee.Reducer.frequencyHistogram(),